top of page

 We are a non-partisan organization aiming to increase voter turnout among registered voters who are unexpectedly hospitalized in the days and weeks prior to elections.

-In most states, patients are able to vote from their hospital bed through Emergency Absentee Ballots.
-We are creating a nation-wide network of healthcare workers and non-medical individuals dedicated to sharing this information and helping patients vote.
+In most states, patients are able to vote from their hospital beds through Emergency Absentee Ballots.
+We are creating a nationwide network of healthcare workers and non-medical individuals dedicated to sharing this information and helping patients vote.

 How Does Patient Voting Work?